WBD Stock Analysis — Warner Bros. Discovery

 AI Verdict

-WBD trades at 93.5x trailing earnings while revenue is still shrinking, so you're paying a premium the numbers don't yet support unless its deep IP library can actually reverse the earnings slide.
+At 88.8x last year's earnings with falling revenue, you're paying a premium the numbers don't yet support unless the IP library can drive a real earnings rebound.

 Competitive Moat